Ahmet-Ozkaya/Data-Analytics/Data Wrangling Checklist.md

 - How did you verify the data’s integrity?
 - How does it help you answer your question?
 - Are there any problems with the data?
+## Key tasks
+- Ensuring that all of the data need for analysis and that are credible and useful.

+## Key tasks

+## Key tasks